TCP-Lab/handbook/handbook/content/_index.md

 - Provide **practical guidelines** on how to follow [FAIR data](https://www.nature.com/articles/sdata201618) and [code](https://faircode.io/) principles.
 - Serve as a discussion hub for all the above through GitHub's collaboration features.

 The Handbook is not meant to be read top-to-bottom, but navigated to the topic that you are interested of the most.
-Use the sidebar index to quickly jump to what interests you the most.
+Use the sidebar index to quickly jump to what page you'd like to read.

 ## Contributing to the handbook